 Positive activities can help parents build rapport with others and focus on the good of the team.
 And that can foster positive feelings about the coaching staff and the league.

 Getting parents involved during the season can help them feel like they’re part of the team, and save you tons of time.
+You should communicate with parents directly instead of relying on social media.

 4. Listen to Parents Who Voice Concerns